Are Press Releases Still Important?

 Skip the last rites, because the press release isn’t dying.
 As methods of communication have evolved, so has the need for nuance.
 Blogs, once considered too informal to be useful, are now big parts of this conversation.

 But blogs and press releases are two different voices in the same conversation.
-They’re both methods of getting your message out to the market.
+They’re both important to the marketing mix, as both are methods of getting your message out to the market.
 When it comes to connecting with your audience and building a presence, why not sing out?
 Strike a balance between both methods of communication.
 Be smart about understanding when to use them, and reap the benefits of both.

 The old ways of communicating haven’t gone the way of the dodo.
 Instead, they’ve developed.
 It’s up to us to keep up with them.